gis-survey/MobileSurveyor/README.md

 The app contains a default config file that can be found at `MobileSurveyor/app/src/main/assets/config.properties`

 + **mode** this can be set to either *local* or *api*
-    + *local* means that submitted on-off data is saved locally in a csv file and users cannot be authenticated
+    + *local* means that submitted on-off data is saved locally in a csv file and users cannot be authenticated, can only be used with the map interface, stop lookup does not work when scanning in *local* mode
     + *api* means that a [server API](https://github.com/TransitSurveyor/API) is running at the endpoint specified by
 + **base_url** endpoint that is running the [server API](https://github.com/TransitSurveyor/API) [configurable inside app]
-+ **map_rtes** this is a comma-seperated list of route IDs for routes which should use the map-based on-off collection method instead of the scanning method [configurable inside app]
++ **map_rtes** this is a comma-separated list of route IDs for routes which should use the map-based on-off collection method instead of the scanning method [configurable inside app]
 + **gps_threshold** time in ms until data should be thrown out because a gps signal was not found quick enough when using on-off scanning method

 #####  Generate input data

-See [Data](https://github.com/TransitSurveyor/Data) repository for instructions on constructing data dependencies for `MobileSurveyor/data_inputs`
+See [Data](https://github.com/TransitSurveyor/Data) repository for instructions on constructing data dependencies using your own source data for `MobileSurveyor/data_inputs`

 ### Detailed Description